kwkou/815/articles/storage-manage-access-to-resources.md

     // As an alternative, you can retrieve storage account information from an app.config file.
     // This is one way to store and retrieve a connection string if you are
-    // writing an application that will run locally, rather than in Microsoft Azure.
+    // writing an application that will run locally, rather than in Windows Azure.

     // string storageConnectionString = ConfigurationManager.AppSettings["StorageAccountConnectionString"];